-It is the student's responsibility to complete all coursework within the prescribed timeframes.
-Students may request a grade of "I" or "Incomplete" at the end of a grading period and if the circumstances which are causing the student to request the Incomplete grade are beyond the student's control and prevent him or her from completing the required coursework by the last scheduled day of class.
+It is the student's responsibility to complete all coursework within the prescribed time frames.
+Students may request a grade of Incomplete ("I") at the end of a grading period if they are passing the course at that time and if the circumstances which are causing the student to request the Incomplete grade are beyond the student's control and prevent him/her from completing the required coursework by the last scheduled day of class.
 Students must request an Incomplete grade by submitting a completed Incomplete Grade Request Form to the course instructor.
-The student's instructor will co-sign the form with the student and is responsible for obtaining approval signature from the Program Director or Dean of Education before turning the form into the Registrar for recording.
+The student's instructor will co-sign the form with the student and is responsible for obtaining approval signature from the Program Director of Education before turning the form into the Registrar for recording.